-There are many neighbouring cities which are arguably more attractive to visit – Ho Chi Minh City’s motorbike traffic is a wondrous cacophony of chaos, Bangkok’s famous for food and nightlife, Ubud is laid back and relaxed, and Singapore is more chic and modern.
+There are many nearby cities which are arguably more attractive to visit – KL has to compete with Ho Chi Minh City’s alluring hustle and bustle, Bangkok’s food and nightlife, and modern Singapore for shopping and street eats.
 KL is more of an acquired taste.
-A fusion of cultures and some amazing food come meet in a concrete jungle of pollution and noise, and of course, there’s the heat and humity of an equatorial country.
+A fusion of cultures and some amazing food come meet in a concrete jungle of pollution and noise, and of course, there’s the heat and humidity of an equatorial country.

 KL is a full-on sensory assault.
 One minute you smell well-marinated chicken billowing smoke and spitting on the barbeque, fragrant curries and roti coming from the mamaks.

 The monorail and LRT are well-maintained and well air conditioned, and a pleasure to ride.
 I still love the old-fashioned blue plastic token in lieu of a real train ticket.
 The urban decay is everywhere, with sidewalks cracked to reveal portals to the sewers below, and rusted steel mesh grids sprouting from concrete walls.

 There are places where the natural world is rebelling, where lifting pavements are warped by a mighty, twisted tree bursting out from the concrete.
 The shopping mega-mall paradises offer a stark juxtaposition between rich and poor, as suddenly tiny food carts are gone and all you see are Starbucks and art galleries.

 The entrance to a slick shopping centre is like a gateway between worlds, as the dirty outside world seems almost forgotten as the monstrous air conditioning units send a wave of goosebumps down your back.

 5. Food, of course!